SURYAS1306/sample_code/docs/design/fory-java-python-grpc-integration.md

   - gRPC client: same `Marshaller` usage and generated stubs
 - Potential new package:
   - `org.apache.fory.grpc` in `java/fory-core` or a new submodule (e.g. `java/fory-grpc`)
+  -To avoid introducing a gRPC dependency into the core serialization runtime, the gRPC integration may be implemented as a separate module (for example `java/fory-grpc`) rather than inside `fory-core`.

 **Python runtime side (`/python`)**: